goetzk/tendenci-community/community-engagement.rst

 https://github.com/tendenci/tendenci/blob/master/docs/credits.md

-Thinking on my feet, I wonder if some public thanks in the newsletter for people/orgs who have made "substantial" contributions since the previous newsletter?
+Thinking on my feet, @goetzk wonder if some public thanks in the newsletter for people/orgs who have made "substantial" contributions since the previous newsletter?
 It might help show off their communities, company, or otherwise help give the impression of greater community.